The Best Gaming Monitors Under 500 USD (2024 Reviews)

 About the Monitor

-The LG 32GR93U is an excellent 32″ 4K 144Hz IPS gaming monitor with quick response time and wide color gamut!
+The MSI MAG 322UPF is an excellent 32″ 4K 144Hz IPS gaming monitor with quick response time and a wide color gamut!

 Image Quality

-Based on a fast IPS panel with 95% DCI-P3 gamut coverage (sRGB mode available too), the LG 32GR93U offers a smooth gaming experience with accurate and vibrant colors, while the high pixel density of 140 PPI ensures crisp details.
+Based on a fast IPS panel with 95% DCI-P3 gamut coverage (sRGB mode available too), the MSI MAG 322UPF offers a smooth gaming experience with accurate and vibrant colors, while the high pixel density of 140 PPI ensures crisp details.

-Additionally, it supports VRR up to 144FPS for tear-free gameplay and offers additional features, including PiP/PbP support, hardware calibration, Black Stabilizer, a refresh rate tracker and crosshair overlays.
+Additionally, it supports VRR and MPRT-Sync up to 160FPS for tear-free gameplay and offers additional features, including PiP/PbP support, Night Vision, a refresh rate tracker and crosshair overlays.

 Design & Connectivity

-Connectivity options include two HDMI 2.1 ports, DisplayPort 1.4, a dual-USB 3.0 hub (one upstream and two downstream ports) and a headphone jack with DTS Headphones:X support (can also work as a combined headphone and microphone port when the monitor is connected to a PC via USB).
+Connectivity options include two HDMI 2.1 ports, DisplayPort 1.4, USB-C with DP Alt Mode and 90W PD, a USB 3.0 hub (one upstream and three downstream ports) and a headphone jack.

 Alternatives